If you run an online store, then you’ve probably come across the term ‘WooCommerce Facebook Pixel’.

-- Save Audience: You can save this, in case you want to use in a future ad campaign.
+- Save Audience: You can save your audience if you wish to use it in a future ad campaign.

 Set up Placements

-Here you can set your ad campaign to the right audience.
-Here, you have two options available for automatic placement and edit placement.
+You can set your ad campaign to the right audience from this option.
+Here, you have two options available; automatic placement and edit placement.

-- Automatic Placement: Facebook can automatically place your ad in different apps and places such as Instagram, Messenger, etc.
+- Automatic Placement: Facebook can automatically place your ad in different apps and places such as Instagram and Messenger, etc.

-- Edit Placement: By using this option, you can filter the apps or places, like if you want to show your ads only Facebook then you need to uncheck rest of the apps and places.
+- Edit Placement: By using this option, you can filter the apps or places you want to show your ads on.
+If you want your ads on Facebook only, you can uncheck the rest of the apps.

 Set up Budget and Schedule

-After finalizing your ad campaign, click on the Continue button.
+After finalizing your ad campaign, click on Continue.

 Set up Facebook Ads

-I have explained what is Facebook Pixel and how you can integrate Facebook pixel for WooCommerce website.
-Let’s see the highlights of this article what you have learned.
+I’ve explained what Facebook Pixel is and how you can integrate Facebook pixel on your WooCommerce website to take full advantage of the audience that visits your site.
+Let’s go through the highlights of this article and what you have learned:

-- Facebook Pixels (Why, What, Create, and Integrate)
+- Facebook Pixels (Why, What, and How to Create and Integrate)